sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/transforms/guides/provisioning-policy-transform.md

 | lastName           | doe        |
 | hireDate           | 2023-12-13 |

-## Adding the transform to your existing policy
+## Add the transform to your existing policy

-Upload your complete CREATE provisioning policy using the [CREATE Provisioning Policy API](/idn/api/v3/create-provisioning-policy) or use the [UPDATE Provisioning Policy API](/idn/api/v3/put-provisioning-policy) to update an existing provisioning policy.
+Upload your complete CREATE provisioning policy by using the [Create Provisioning Policy API](/idn/api/v3/create-provisioning-policy), or use the [Update Provisioning Policy API](/idn/api/v3/put-provisioning-policy) to update an existing provisioning policy.

-The full policy with the new attribute added.
+This is the example response with the full policy, along with the new attribute:

 ```json
 {